I want to be the Chrissy Teigen of my union…

 Now that the high of a new marriage, a new life and children had faded, the world was normalizing, and while her personal life had come to a standstill, the fun things that she used to surround herself with had moved on without her, so here she was, trying to pick up the pieces.

 It has baffled me for the longest time, why women have to pick up a new persona when they get married.

-I completely understand and respect the woman who gives up her club-going-days and wild-ways after walking down the aisle.
-But I get confused when people give up the things they love simply because their partner doesn’t do them or take much interest.
-Meanwhile, men continue livin’ it up, going for guys-night, catching football games together and generally doing stuff without bringing their wives along.
+I completely understand and respect the woman who gives up her wild-ways after walking down the aisle.
+But I get confused when people give up the things they love, simply because their partner doesn’t do them or take much interest.
+Meanwhile, men continue livin’ it up, going for guys-night, catching football games with friends and widening their catalogue of interests.

 Several religions and cultures encourage women to submit to their husbands, and I think that ideology has wives confusing loving, respecting and building solid partnerships with losing individuality.

-I’m not writing this to tell married women how to be married.
-All I’m saying is that I don’t want to be that wife whose only topics of conversation are what brand of diapers are better, or how my husband likes his omelets.
-I don’t want to be clueless when someone asks me if I watched Cardi B throwing shoes at Nicki.
+I wouldn’t want to be that wife whose only topics of conversation are what brand of diapers are better, or how my husband likes his omelets.
+I don’t want to be clueless when a conversation starts up about a Twitter trending topic.
 I don’t want to be that mum whose entire Instagram is colonized by baby pictures.
 I still want to be that girl my friends call to ask what the hottest brunch spot in town is—I want to be the Chrissy Teigen of my union.
 Happily, and lovingly married to a well-established person, having a strong uniting bond and yet still individual enough to hold my own and not be introduced as so and so’s wife.